gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/session-02/Table and form.md

 > The HTML Table Body Element (`<tbody>`) defines one or more `<tr>` element data-rows to be the body of its parent `<table>` element
 (as long as no `<tr>` elements are immediate children of that table element.)
 In conjunction with a preceding `<thead>` and/or `<tfoot>` element, `<tbody>` provides additional semantic information for devices such as printers and displays.
 Of the parent table's child elements, <tbody> represents the content which, when longer than a page, will most likely differ for each page printed; while the content of `<thead>` and `<tfoot>` will be the same or similar for each page printed.
 For displays, `<tbody>` will enable separate scrolling of the `<thead>`, `<tfoot>`, and `<caption>` elements of the same parent `<table>` element.

+- `<tfoot>` - The table foot tag defines a set of rows summarizing the columns of the table.

 **An example of an HTML table is as follows**: